stefanspringer1/SwiftXML/README.md

 ## Cloning

-Any node (including an XMl document) can be cloned, including the tree of nodes that is started by it, using the following method:
+Any node (including an XML document) can be cloned, including the tree of nodes that is started by it, using the following method:

 ```Swift
 func clone(forwardref: Bool) -> XNode